Panama Insider Membership Open!

-I'd like to invite you to become a charter member of Panama Insider—which offers… in one place…every single bit of Panama-related intelligence we know.
+I'd like to invite you to become a member of our exclusive Panama Insider.
+It offers…in one place…every single bit of Panama-related intelligence we know.
 Everything you need to ease your way into a new life overseas—efficiently and with confidence.
 And it "plugs you in" directly to our network of experts and friends on the ground.

-We've spent nearly 35 years researching this country.
+We've spent four decades researching this country.
 Our correspondents and contributors live there.
 They've experienced all the benefits this country has to offer and they've interviewed hundreds of expats who've done the same.

 They've been through the challenges, too—and they tell you all about these—there's no sugar-coating here.
-Panama Insider is meant to provide a forum for exchange—for input and feedback—it's not merely a clearinghouse of intelligence… it's a community of like-minded folks there to help each other.
-As a member of Panama Insider, if you're interested in living, retiring, investing, or starting a business in Panama, you'll benefit immediately.
-You'll—
+As I mentioned, Panama Insider provides a forum for exchange—for input and feedback.
+It's not merely a clearinghouse of intelligence, it's a community of like-minded folks there to help each other.
+As a Panama Insider, if you're interested in living, retiring, investing, or starting a business in Panama, you'll benefit immediately.

-As a part of Panama Insider, you get all kinds of practical, useful help, like —
+You'll also get all kinds of practical, useful help, like—

 Baby Boomers are approaching retirement at a time when the world economy is unpredictable.
-The global financial crisis pummeled many of their investment portfolios, IRAs, 401Ks, and pension funds.
+The global financial crisis a few years back pummeled many of their investment portfolios, IRAs, 401Ks, and pension funds.

-They face greater financial pressures in retirement than at any time since the Great Depression.
-Who knows what will happen to Social Security and Medicare in the future...
-In greater numbers than ever, retirees are seeking alternatives to a life of merely scraping by in the U.S.
+In greater numbers than ever, they are seeking alternatives to a retirement of merely scraping by in the U.S.

-In addition to all those things I've already mentioned, with your member access key to the virtual "clubhouse" that is Panama Insider, you'll ALSO get:
+In addition to all those things I've already mentioned, you'll ALSO get: